TyRoopam9599/React-Typo-Tune/README.md

 # Typo Tune
-Typo Tune is a simple text manipulation tool built using ReactJS.
+Typo Tune is a text manipulation tool built using ReactJS.
 It allows users to convert text to uppercase, lowercase, remove extra space, replace keywords, and provide a text summary.
 It also offers both light and dark theme options.